breina2k/CART253/BreinaKelly_ArtJam/README.md

 Press 2 for lines
 Press 3 for nothing
 Press 0 to clear the screen
-Up and down arroow keys control shape size/line width
+Up and down arrow keys control shape size/line width

 ## Credits